 The 72 rule to double your money

 This tells you how long it will take for your money to double.
 Divide 72 by the interest rate or rate of return you are using or earning, and it gives you the number of years it will take for your money to double in value.
 Say the rate of return is 6% then your money will double in 12years (72÷6=12).
-Mathematically it should use 69.3 but 72 is good enough and much nicer to work
+Mathematically it should use 69.3 but 72 is good enough and much nicer to work with.

 Three-month emergency cash rule

 Having three months of emergency cash means being able to carry on meeting your expenditure if your main source of income disappears.
 It’s almost universally used as a benchmark by financial planners.
-The important thing is to allow you to carry on and not force you to sell off your
+The important thing is to allow you to carry on and not force you to sell off your investments or dip into your savings.

 It doesn’t mean your current account has to hold it all.
 Two, maybe four weeks’ worth should be fine in your current account, with the rest in higher interest or notice accounts.
 Common sense has to prevail — a couple with children or those in a job where finding another would take time, will need more.